unytco/release-domino/README.md

 ## Starting Fresh
 Details on removal and reinstallation.

 If you want to start fresh (whether because you lost a password or for another reason), uninstall the old version and then reinstall again.
-On Mac, you will also need your local data:
+On Mac, you will also need to delete your local data:

 Here are the steps for Uninstalling, Deleting Local Data and Reinstalling the app: